A $q$-Queens Problem. VI. The Bishops' Period: Essentials from Parts I and II

 \section{Essentials from Parts I and II}

-We assume acquaintance with the counting theory of previous parts as it applies to the square board, $\cB=[0,1]^2$; for this see Part~II.
-Now we specialize our notation to $q$ nonattacking bishops on a square board.
+We build upon the counting theory of previous parts as it applies to the square board, from Part~II \cite{QQs2}.
+We summarize essential aspects here.
+First, we specialize our notation to $q$ nonattacking bishops $\pB$ on a square board.
 We assume that $q > 0$.

 The full expression for the number of nonattacking configurations of unlabelled bishops is